doughsay/room.js/doc/PROGRAMMING.md

 ## Introduction

-Once you have been given developer privileges (or by default, on the demo mudlib), you can use the **eval** command to prefix code instructions, or preferably cycle to the EVAL mode.
+Once you have been given developer privileges (or by default, on the demo), you can use the **eval** command to prefix code instructions, or preferably cycle to the EVAL mode.

 > For the reminder, you can cycle between different modes by hitting TAB.
 > Modes effectively just prefix whatever you type with another word.

 You can then use any JavaScript (ES6) construct to start creating new rooms and objects.
+This document therefore assumes the reader has pre-existing JavaScript knowledge.
 You will need to learn but a few basic RoomJS-specific concepts only:

 - Toplevel functions: there are a few convenience global functions, such as **all()** and **nextId()**, etc. They are seldom used in actual code, but are provided as utilities for you to invoke on the command line.
 - World objects: